BarryLiuCQ/RoboND-Kinematics-Project/README.md

 * Handling VMWare virtual machine image was difficult considering its big size (4.5+GB compressed and 12+ GB uncompressed).
 I decided to install ROS Kinetics and Gazebo 7.9 on Ubuntu 16.04 LTS with all its required dependencies and updates.
 It took me some time but I felt that it was much more beneficial in learning Ubuntu/ROS/Gazebo/RViz installation, update, upgrade, and package management tricks.

-* Gazebo was crashing frequently however I was able to get better stability when I updated it to the latest release.
+* Gazebo was crashing frequently however I was able to get better stability when I updated it to the 7.9 release.

 * Slowness of the forward and inverse kinematics was one of the issues I faced at the initial stage of the code writing/testing.
 I was able to improve performance by removing unwanted sympy "simplify" calls then further improve it by pre-calculating some of the equations that are having constants.

 * When I use "continue" in RViz, It doesn't give the gripper enough time to close and isn't picking up the cylinder.
 I have added a delay in line 327 in the /src/trajectory_sampler.cpp file.

+* `rosdep install --from-paths src --ignore-src -r -y` was a live saver for me to check missing ROS packages and get it installed automatically.

 ### Future improvements